jpdevries/matboard/README.md

 ## Labs
 Labs are found in the `./labs/` directory.
 The `gh-pages`, `master`, and `develop` branch will be enhanced with whichever JS driver is most stable.
 Branches like `angular` will be used to host other iterations of the labs.
 Pull Requests are always&nbsp;welcome.

-Each lab has a Wiki page that contains finding, screenshots, and&nbsp;screencasts.
+Each lab has a Wiki page that contains finding, screenshots, &nbsp;screencasts as well as a link to a gh-pages&nbsp;demo.

 - [Resource Edit](https://github.com/jpdevries/matboard/wiki/Resource-Edit-Lab)
 - [Settings Table](https://github.com/jpdevries/matboard/wiki/Settings-Table-Lab)